-The 58-year-old candidate for Pasco-Hernando Community College president scratched the surface of a few of them as he took questions from faculty and staff in a meeting Monday that lasted a little more than 90 minutes.
+The 58-year-old candidate for Pasco-Hernando Community College president scratched the surface of a few of them as he took questions from the faculty and staff in a meeting Monday that lasted a little more than 90 minutes.

-Hite said he found himself in the midst of a "very contentious" year as his college grappled with budget constraints and a vice president of academic affairs displeased faculty last year.
+Hite said he found himself in the midst of a "very contentious" year as his college grappled with budget constraints and a vice president of academic affairs displeased the faculty last year.

-He described a situation in which he tried unsuccessfully to get faculty to buy into an educational model espoused by Terry O'Banion in a 1997 book, A Learning College for the 21st Century.
+He described a situation in which he tried unsuccessfully to get the faculty to buy into an educational model espoused by Terry O'Banion in a 1997 book, A Learning College for the 21st Century.